lucasavila00/LmScript/runpod-serverless/README.md

 - [ ] sampling params validation

-- [ ] instructions on how to create a serverless runpod worker

 - [ ] make model configurable through env var, download it do runpod volume

 - [ ] make concurrency configurable through env var